 There are loads of bargains and a lot of great shops at the Tanger Outlet in Branson, among them Ann Taylor, Banana Republic, Disney Store, Harry & David, OshKosh B’gosh, Tommy Hilfiger, and Under Armor.

-Should you get hungry while you are shopping, you can grab a bite to eat at A&W Restaurant, Kings Subs & Deli, or at The Fudgery.
+Should you get hungry while you are shopping, you can grab a bite to eat at A&W Restaurant, Kings Subs & Deli, or The Fudgery.
 Be sure to get a coupon book to save money while you shop.

 6. Shop and Dine at Branson Landing